TUDelft-CITG/MUDE/book/intro.md

 - **Probabilistic Design** describes how probability is used in the design process and illustrates key concepts through simple examples and 'patterns' (analytic expressions and visual representations).
 - **Risk Analysis** as a process is formally defined and quantitative risk measures are introduced.
 - **Component Reliability** and **System Reliability** briefly introduce approaches for evaluating reliability, or $\text{P}_\text{bad thing}$, in order to carry out probabilistic assessment and design quantitatively.
 This is the *quantitative analysis* step of a risk analysis.
-- **Risk Assessment** provides simple quantitative tools and a framework for establishing risk-based safety standards and economic risk criteria.
+- **Risk evaluation** provides simple quantitative tools and a framework for establishing risk-based safety standards and economic risk criteria.
 This is a key step in the risk analysis process.

 Additional chapters are provided to put these concepts into context, explain industry-specific characteristics or indicate possibilities of additional study for the student.
 ### MUDE Module Information